svinukonda-vm/lab-lc-helloworld/workshop/content/exercises/06-tmc-packages.md

 ![TMC Cluster console](images/TMC-12.png)

-### Execute the command to see the config values in Terminal -2
+### Execute the command to see the config values in Terminal-2

 ```execute-2
 cat ~/contour.yaml